chatasos/crinv/README.md

 # Examples
 Process all devices from `devices.txt` and use SNMP-COMM as a community name for devices that don't have one:
 ```
 crinv -d devices.txt -c SNMP-COMM
 ```

-Process all devices from `devices.txt` and use the default community name for devices that don't have one:
+Process all devices from `devices.txt` and use the default community (public) for devices that don't have one:
 ```
 crinv -d devices.txt
 ```

 # Entity MIB
 Collected snmp data are like the following

 ```